Gioq89/Text-Editor-PWA/README.md

 This challenge is to build a text editor that runs in the browser.
 The app will be a single-page application that meets the PWA criteria.
 Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline..

 ## Usage
 To use this application, copy code to system and run npm install.
+Once the application opens, you can either use the text editor on the browser or you can install it.
+If installed, it can be used offline.

 ## Screenshot
 ![Screenshot](./assets/pwa-texteditor-screenshot.png)